 - The training makes use of Virtual Machines (VMs), in this case derived from Amazon Marketplace Images (AMI) loaded on Amazon Web Services.
-The training team will provide access instructions when you arrive for the first day of the training.
+The training team will provide access instructions when you arrive for the first day of training.

 - You will need root/administrator access on the computer you will be bringing to class so that you can modify the local hosts file.

 - Your VM will be available during the training and for two weeks after the training.
 After two weeks, the VM will no longer exist, so be sure to save anything you need within two weeks of the end of the training.